 - To be responsible for the overall strategic direction of the Council including strategic partnerships, Treasury Management Strategy and internal transformation programmes. - 5.4.11 Decision makers should have due regard to the Public Sector Equality Duty when making their decisions.
 If negative equality impacts are found then decision makers may or may not decide to change their decisions after balancing all of the factors, including but not limited to equality considerations.
 The equalities duties are ongoing duties they are not duties to secure a particular outcome.
 The equalities duties should be taken into account before a decision is made.
-It is important that decision makers have regard to the statutory requirements on them and make decisions in light of all available material.
+It is important that decisions in light of all available material.
 This will include the results of consultation and other comments that residents and organisations make on the proposals.